|Molecular Genetics of Bunyaviruses|

 Arthropod vector competence

 Ae.
-Albopictus was the vector of CHIKV during the CHIKV outbreak in the Indian Ocean in 2005-2006 whereas there are more than 30 mosquito species, including Aedes and Culex mosquitoes, as potential vector of RVFV.
-Using an artificial feeding system, we investigated the impact of infection on life history traits and the reproductive success of these mosquitoes.
+Albopictus was the vector of CHIKV during the CHIKV outbreak in the Indian Ocean in 2005-2006.
+This contrasts with RVFV which can be transmitted by more than 30 mosquito species, including Aedes and Culex mosquitoes.
+Using an artificial feeding system, we investigated the impact of CHIKV and RVFV infection on the life history traits and the reproductive success of these mosquitoes.
 Moreover, ongoing studies are focused on the vertical transmission of mosquitoes, the influence of the endosymbiotic bacterium Wolbachia in virus transmission, the role of RNA interference as a mosquito antiviral defence, and genetic and fitness changes of an arbovirus related to the alternating host replication.

-To better characterize the mechanisms implicated in viral transmission, we have developed a differential proteomics-based approach of Aedes aegypti salivary glands non-infected and infected with CHIKV using two-dimensional electrophoresis.
-Proteins modified in their level of expression or post-translational modifications were identified by MALDI-TOF-MS/MS. These observations will serve as a basis for future work concerning the possible role of these proteins in the interaction between Aedes aegypti, CHIKV and the mammalian host.
+To better characterize the mechanisms implicated in viral transmission, we have developed a differential proteomics-based approach of Aedes aegypti salivary glands and midguts non-infected and infected with CHIKV and DENV-2 using two-dimensional electrophoresis.
+Proteins modified in their level of expression or post-translational modifications were identified by MALDI-TOF-MS/MS. These observations will serve as a basis for future work concerning the possible role of these proteins in the interaction between Aedes aegypti, arboviruses and the mammalian host.

 Borreliosis, another vector borne disease

-In 2008, the National Reference Centre for Borrelia had an active surveillance of Lyme Borreliosis and Ixodes ricinus populations in France (Auvergne, Normandie, Ile de France), Multilocus sequence analysis (MLST) has been used successfully to classify B. burgdorferi s.l. strains isolated both in Europe and the United States.
+In 2009, the National Reference Centre for Borrelia had an active surveillance of Lyme Borreliosis and Ixodes ricinus populations in France (Ile de France), Multilocus sequence analysis (MLST) has been used successfully to delineate a new pathogenic species B. bavariensis sp. nov.
+B. hispanica and B. crocidurae relapsing fever species were detected in humans and Ornithodoros in Morocco and Tunisia, respectively.

 Keywords: arbovirus, pathogenesis, virus-host interactions, mosquito, vectorial competence